-Make your listening experience more than…well…music to your ears in time for the 64th Annual Grammy Awards on April 3, 2022.
+Make your listening experience more than…well…music to your ears in time for the American Music Awards this Sunday with some of the best music podcasts around.
 Whether you’re a musician, music connoisseur, or casual listener, a good podcast might help you find your latest music obsession.
 Bring some variety to your usual rotation of sound with these shows packed with news, trivia, song analyses, and stories behind your favorite songs and artists.

 Rolling Stone Music Now

 This show is by the writers and editors of Rolling Stone and presented by Cumulus Podcast Network.
-It looks at the music industry’s biggest stories, featuring interviews, music news, and what Rolling Stones’ staff is currently listening to.
-Recent episodes interviewed Keith Richards, dove into the history of “Batmusic” including Nirvana’s “Something in the Way” on The Batman‘s soundtrack, and spoke with Ukrainian musicians about their once-thriving scene.
+It looks at the music industry’s biggest stories, featuring interviews, music news, and what Rolling Stone’s staff is currently listening to.

 She Will Rock You

 Bethanne Tarpley and Leah Jones host the rock music history podcast, “She Will Rock You.”
 They’ll share bands’ stories, highlight women in the music industry, and interview new artists you need to know about in biweekly episodes.

 If you’re into new music, NPR’s “All Songs Considered” will fill you in with the latest and greatest.
 Featuring new music and interviews with artists, hosts and music pundits Bob Boilen and Robin Hilton prepare a snapshot of new music released during the week.
 Song excerpts are also played throughout the semiweekly episodes.